Business Coach vs Lawyer

 • Regulatory compliance is the constraint

-Choose the advisor when
+Choose business coaching when

 • The decision itself has not been made